timroes/kibana4-vagrant/README.md

 Kibana4 Vagrant Machine
 =======================

-This is a virtual vagrant machine, that runs the new Kibana 4 Beta with sample data.
+This is a virtual vagrant machine, that runs the new Kibana 4 Release Candidate with sample data.

 You can use it to play around with Kibana 4.
 It is not meant for any production usage.